postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 [![header toolbar](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/insync_postmanAcct.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/insync_postmanAcct.png)

 The topmost toolbar in Postman covers the following options:

-   *   Sidebar toggle icon - Show or hide the sidebar **(Does this feature still exist)**
+   *   **New** button: Create requests, collections, environments, documentation, mock servers, and monitors.
+    *  **Import** button - Import Postman collections, environments, WADL, Swagger, RAML, or cURL into Postman using files, links or raw text
    *   **Runner** button - Open the [collection runner](/docs/postman/collection_runs/starting_a_collection_run)
-   *   **Import** button - Import Postman collections, environments, WADL, Swagger, RAML, or cURL into Postman using files, links or raw text **(Runner and Import have a reverse order in latest version.)**
    *   New window icon - Open a new Postman window **(In addition to the window, now adds tab and runner.)**
    *   **Builder** and **Team Library** tabs - Switch context between the request builder and team library view
    *   Interceptor/Proxy icon - Manage proxy or Interceptor settings
-   *   Sync status icon - See and update the status of your Postman account
+   *   IN SYNC status icon - See and update the status of your Postman account
-   *   User dropdown - Manage collection links and your profile or log in to, or out of, your Postman account **(Now follows the notications, settings, and heart icons.)**
+   *   Public API Library - Displays the Public API network.
+   *   Settings icon - Manage Postman app settings and find other support resources
    *   Notifications icon - Receive notifications or broadcasts
-   *   Settings icon - Manage Postman app settings and find other support resources
    *   Heart - Love Postman?
 Click on this button to share the love!
+   *   User dropdown - Manage collection links and your profile or log in to, or out of, your Postman account

 ### Builder

 Postman gives you a tabbed layout for sending and managing API requests in the builder.
-The top half is the request builder and the bottom half is the response viewer.  **(Would like to add Params, AAuthorization, Headers, Body, Pre-request scripts, and Tests)**
+The top half is the request builder and the bottom half is the response viewer.

    *   **Cookies** - The **MANAGE COOKIES** modal is accessed by the **Cookies** link on the far right beneath the **Save** button.
 This feature lets you manage cookies associated with the request.
 Learn more about [working with cookies](/docs/postman/sending_api_requests/cookies).
    *   **Code** - The **GENERATE CODE SNIPPETS** modal is accessed by the **Code** link on the far right beneath the **Save** button.
 This feature lets you generate code snippets associated with the request in more than 20 languages.